nmarus/socket2me/server/README.md

-# socket2me-server
+# API Reference for Socket2me Server
 Server side of socket2me.
+It is recommened to use one of the socket2me-clients to connect to the server as it handles a lot of the API calls and token refresh operations automatically.

 ## API calls
 The following API calls are available on the server: